leocavalcante/inmana-php/README.md

 This will start an interactive shell inside a container-based development environment.<br>
 **The following commands should be executed inside this shell session.**

-> If you don't want to use Docker you can skip this step, just make sure you have a running MySQL server.
+> If you don't want to use Docker you can skip this step, just make sure you have a running MySQL server, PHP 7.4 and Swoole 4.6.

 ### Install dependencies
 ```shell